TadiT7/treble_experimentations_wiki/Moto-G5S.md

 ## Android 11 Notes
 To boot android 11, you HAVE to use at least the october update, also known as 1.8 to be able to boot, **_any Gsi from firmware collections will need permissiver to boot_** (see above), Phh's Roar Gsi and Google's own Android 11 Gsi **_dont need permissiver_**

+If booting Android 11 fails, contact me over at [my chat](t.me/motoxchat) and ping HowToRush (me on Telegram) and i will try helping you boot Android 11,

+**Nusantara's official Gsi _NEEDS_ Magisk to boot for some reason**

 ---